selimanac/defold-tiny-http/README.md

 | "/stop" | (_GET_) Stop the server  |

 You can define custom endpoints.
 Endpoints support regex.
-But "?" character is reserved and may cause a problem.
+But "?" character is reserved and may cause a crash.

 ```lua